 After the backdrop was completed, students got to create their own house and extra details to add to the surrounding area (like trees, people, even an airplane!).
 With each student’s neighborhood emerging, students were encouraged to identify and appreciate what was similar and what was unique.
 As art teacher, Keri King, explained, “It was a great visual celebration of their differences and connections.”

 Students worked on the project for two months and reflected in class on how happy they were to see the culmination of their work in the finished mural.
 Students also talked about how much they’ll miss working on the project now that it’s over.
 At the All School Assembly presentation, Room 3 shared their feelings about working on the project.
 One word was mentioned by almost every student – proud.
 Students said that they were proud at how hard they worked, proud of their creativity, proud to work together, and proud of how beautiful the finished project was.

 From supporting each other, practicing kind feedback, and being flexible, this art project was about more than just painting a community – it also strengthened the community of students in Room 3.
-With plans to hang up the mural at The Wolf School, it will be a constant reminder about the power of community and working together.
+With the mural now hanging up at The Wolf School, it’s a constant reminder about the power of community and working together.
 Well done, Room 3!